Using an Indicia to Pay Postage for USPS Bulk Mail

 How do I create an indicia?

-Usually, whoever prints your materials will include the indicia as part of the print job, if you tell them you need it when you give them your copy.
+Usually, whoever prints your materials will include the indicia as part of the print layout, if you tell them you need it when you give them your copy.

 If you're printing the material yourself, with software like Word or InDessign, then you just need to make a box with the wording in it.
 You normally print the indicia directly on the mail piece, but it can also be printed on a label.